,

 Pratyahara is the withdrawal of the senses inwards (sense control) from external objects.
 Focusing on knowledge of the self, a Yogi develops mental strength which is required to keep the mind away from external distractions.
 This stage is a bridge between the external (bahiranga) aspect and internal (antaranga) aspect of Yoga.
 Pratyahara leads one to develop samyam (Self-restraint).

-Also Read : Telomeres and the Anti-ageing effects of Yoga
+Also Read : Yoga Sutras and Patanjali, the father of Modern Yoga

 6. Dharana